NICE Guidelines on Pancreatitis

 The guideline covers the management of both acute and chronic pancreatitis in children, young people and adults.
 It aims to improve quality of life by ensuring that people have the right treatment and follow-up, and get timely information and support after diagnosis.
 The guidelines also have a section of information for the public that explain what carer patients should expect.

 The reality is that an attack of pancreatitis can come out of nowhere and is painful and frightening.
 It is difficult to diagnose and Guts UK hear many stories of the swift damage an attack can do.
 But these guidelines go a long way to showing patients what should happen with regards to diagnosis and treatment and are a step in the right direction.

-Guts UK is launching a Pancreatitis Awareness Campaign in November 2018 to raise awareness of the disease and funds for research.
+Guts UK hold their Kranky Panky Pancreatitis Awareness Campaign each November to raise awareness of pancreatitis and funds for crucial research.
 We hope that the NICE guidelines for pancreatitis will improve the diagnosis and care of pancreatitis.
-We also hope that a treatment will be developed soon and we want to continue supporting research in this area.
+We also hope that a treatment will be developed soon and we’re proud to be the only UK charity funding a research fellowship into pancreatitis, but we wish we could do so much more.
 Get involved with our campaign and help us drive change for this difficult condition.